raspberrypilearning/ultrasonic-theremin/en/step_1.md

 In this resource, you are going to make your very own theremin using an ultrasonic distance sensor and a little bit of Python and Sonic Pi code.

-A [theremin](https://en.wikipedia.org/wiki/Theremin) is a unique musical instrument, in that it produces sound without being touched by the performer.
+A [theremin](https://en.wikipedia.org/wiki/Theremin) is a unique musical instrument: it produces sound without being touched by the performer.
 The circuitry for a theremin is fairly complicated, but you can fake it by using ultrasonic distance sensors.

 ![theremin](https://upload.wikimedia.org/wikipedia/commons/c/c5/Lydia_kavina.jpg)